 What I Wish I’d Known

 - Other Tips for Not Losing Stuff – I really like keeping my hemostats on a retractable cord.
 It keeps them handy, but they’re not going to fall and get lost.
 I now keep floatant on a small leash if I’m not storing it in a shorts pocket.
 (I’ve lost a few of these small bottles by tipping them out of a chest pocket.)
-I’ve painted my nippers fluorescent orange for a bit better visibility for the uncountable number of times I misplace them.
+I’ve painted my nippers fluorescent orange for a bit better visibility for the countless number of times I misplace them.

 Fringe Benefits of Fly Fishing While Trail Running

-- Patience – I’m not talking about patience in waiting for fish to bite, but, rather, for undoing the umpteenth line tangle on a windy afternoon.
+- Patience – I’m not talking about patience in waiting for fish to bite, but rather for undoing the umpteenth line tangle on a windy afternoon.
 It’s been good practice!

 - Unqualified “Me” Time – At times, running can feel like a means to an end, such as when training for a particular focus race or challenging adventure.
 It is “me” time, but that can sometimes be lost on us.
 However, with no ultimate purpose beyond enjoyment, fly fishing nearly always feels luxuriously indulgent to me.